 Piazza Navona is a focal point of Rome’s historic centre and has a plethora of cultural sites and monuments, ornate fountains, shops and plenty of eateries.
 Built over the ancient circus of Domitian, it has maintained the original oval shape of the stadium and has three exemplary fountains, including Gian Lorenzo Bernini’s Fountain of the Four Rivers.
 Piazza Navona is dominated by Sant’Agnese in Agone, a 17th-century church, and contains the overlooked but worthwhile Palazzo Braschi museum, which catalogues the history of Rome with art from the Middle Ages through the 19th century.
 Cross Corso Vittorio Emanuele to visit nearby Campo de’ Fiori.

 I. Campo de’ Fiori

-Campo de’ Fiori, another one of Rome‘s famous piazzas, is a bustling square that dates back to the Middle Ages.
-The name translates to ‘Field of Flowers’ because the piazza was originally a meadow of flowers rather than a thriving commercial square.
-Today, Campo de’ Fiori hosts a daily market in the mornings, with local produce, flowers and Italian delicacies, and the square comes alive at night when throngs of young Romans gather here to drink at the many bars in the vicinity.
+Campo de’ Fiori, another one of Rome‘s beloved piazzas, is a bustling square that dates to the Middle Ages.
+The name translates to Field of Flowers – the piazza was originally a meadow.
+Today, it hosts a daily market in the mornings, with local produce, flowers and Italian delicacies on sale, and the square comes alive at night when throngs of young Romans gather here to drink at the many bars.
 Are you ready for some vino yet?